1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“To create a false doctrine, all that may be required
-is a fanatical person who has faith in the products of his own
-fantasy and who assumes the function of an infallible, scien¬
-tific prophet”
-(Medvedev and Lerner, p.
-246)

 “There was an erroneous tendency to classify sciences as
 bourgeois on the one hand, and proletarian or socialist on the